What does CJAC stand for?

 My friend got sued for not being ADA accessible.
 What’s that all about?

 The federal Americans with Disabilities Act, signed into law by President Bush in 1990, ensured disabled people access to public places and business.
 California had already passed its own access laws more than two decades earlier — which sometimes contradict the federal rules.
-California offers the nation’s highest civil damages for violations, which may explain the slew of lawsuits filed against businesses in the state.
-A series by The Sacramento Bee last year found that nearly 80 percent of the access suits filed in federal court last year were handled by 10 lawyers or law firms.
-These so-called “drive-by” plaintiffs have forced businesses to close and increased costs for consumers.
+California offers the nation’s highest civil damages for violations, which helps explain the slew of lawsuits filed in the state.
+These lawsuits have forced businesses to close and increased costs for consumers.
 Business owners can learn more at www.ada.gov.

 What is arbitration?
 Is it good or bad for me?